-- 1 tsp ground ginger or fresh ginger
+- 1 teaspoon ground ginger or 2 teaspoon fresh grated ginger

 Pressure Cooker method

-- Select meat setting, set timer for 13 mins.
-When finished cooking, allow 10 mins for natural release of pressure
+- Select meat / high pressure setting, set timer for 13 minutes.
+When finished cooking, allow 10 -15 minutes for natural release of pressure

-- In a small bowl, whisk the cornflour with hot water.
-Pour into the Korean beef, change settings on the pressure cooker to fry mode, stirring all together, this will thicken up the sauce within 2 mins.
+- Pour into the Korean beef, change settings on the pressure cooker to fry mode, bring to the boil, this will thicken up the sauce within 2 minutes.

 Slow Cooker Method

-- Put the slow cooker on a low heat and cook for 6 hrs
+- As above, sear meat first then transfer into slow cooker, put the slow cooker on a low heat and cook for 6 hrs

 - When the 6 hrs is up check the beef is soft and tender.
-Place Step 2 ingredients into the slow cooker pot, change settings to high heat and stir all together for around 2 mins to thicken up the sauce
+Change settings to high heat and stir all together for around 5 mins to thicken up the sauce

 - Preheat the oven at 180c°, 160° fan, Gas 4

-- Put the lid on the casserole dish, place in the oven for 1hr, then add Step 2 ingredients into the casserole dish give it a stir, place back in the oven for a further 20 mins for the sauce to thicken.
+- Put the lid on the casserole dish, place in the oven for 2 ½ hours, then add flour and water into the casserole dish give it a good stir, place back in the oven for a further 30 minutes for the sauce to thicken.

 This post was originally published on 10/10/2019 and has been modified on 17/06/2021 with updated step by steps, a new video for this pressure cooker Korean beef stew recipe idea using diced beef.